 I like the fact that one simple change can produce such different results!
 Try experimenting with your crochet!

+Come share your projects with me on Instagram with #daisyfarmcrafts!
+I’d love to see!
 I also have a Facebook page, a Pinterest page, a Twitter account, a YouTube channel all named Daisy Farm Crafts.
 So come and find me!
-I do love Instagram the best and I’d love if you’d tag me and share a picture of what you are making!